What to Do About Stained Car Seats

 a.
 Food and Drink Stains: For spills like coffee, soda, or ketchup, mix a solution of mild detergent and water.
 Gently scrub the stain using a soft cloth or sponge.
 Rinse with clean water and blot dry.

 b.
 Ink Stains: Apply rubbing alcohol or hand sanitizer to a cotton ball or cloth and gently dab the stained area.
-Blot, don't rub, until the ink is lifted.
+Blot, don't rub until the ink is lifted.

 d.
-Blood Stains: Use cold water to dilute the blood, then blot it up with a clean cloth.
+Blood Stains: Use cold water to dilute the blood, then blot it with a clean cloth.
 Follow up with a mixture of water and hydrogen peroxide (1:1 ratio) to remove any remaining residue.

 3. Invest in Quality Car Seat Covers: